alvilgau/CloudyMcCloudface/doc/doc.md

 ### IX.
 Disposability

-Using Node.js with the slightly V8 Chrome engine, the overhead for startup time as well as shutdown time for a service / process is picayune.
+Using Node.js with the V8 Chrome engine, the overhead for startup time as well as shutdown time for a service / process is insignificant.
 This brings a great benefit when it comes to a new deployment because down time can be neglected.
-By the usage of redis, our apps are designed to be robust again sudden death events.
+By the usage of redis, the apps are designed to be robust against sudden death events.
 A detailed explanation about the robustness of the services including different scenarios can be found in the section `Let the battles begin`.

 ### X. Dev/prod parity

 The twelve-factor principles defines three substantial gaps between development and production:

 1. The **time** gap: With a twelve-factor app, the time between deployments should be performed in a few hours.
-We even fall below this time with our automated Continous Deployment strategy which lasts only for several minutes.
+We even fall below this time with our automated Continuous Deployment strategy which takes mere minutes from push to running on the production system.

 2. The **personnal** gap: We as developers are also those who are responsible for the deployment and production processes.
 Thus we follow the statement of Werner Vogels (CTO at Amazon) from 2006: `You build it, you run it`.

 3. The **tools** gap: The gap between the development environment and the production environment should be as small as possible by using the same tools and services on both systems.
 Our production system is running on AWS whereby we use Localstack for local development.
-Localstack is an open source project from atlassian which provides a fully functional local AWS cloud stack.
-Therefore we are able to develop and test our application before changes are pushed to the production system on the amazon servers.
+Localstack is an open source project from Atlassian which provides a almost fully functional local AWS cloud stack in a docker container.
+Therefore we are able to develop and test our application before changes are pushed to the production system on AWS.

 ### XI.
 Logs

 Each of our services writes relevant log messages to the console (stdout and stderr) as suggested for a twelve-factor app.
-We then developed two different scripts for logging purposes:
+Two different scripts were developed for logging purposes:

 1. *dynamodb-logger.js*:

     This script receives log messages from other services via the operating system pipe.
 Both channels, stdin and stderr are supported to allow different log levels.
 This script then stores the incoming log messages into a DynamoDB.
 The service which is logged can be given a name as a command line argument for the *dynamodb-logger*.
     To be able to identify the logs of each service, the dynamodb-logger creates a uuid4 each time it gets started which is also tracked in the database.
-This is necessary when multiple instances of the same service type (i.e. the same name) are logged.
+This is necessary when multiple instances of the same service type (i.e. the same name) are logging.
 This unique identifier enables the possibility to retrace which service instance created which log statements.

     The following snippet shows how to use the *dynamodb-logger* script to log the messages from an imaginary service called *some-cool-service* which is implemented in the file `someCoolService.js`: